 Our complaints process

-If we do investigate a matter, it may not start immediately due to other cases being investigated and resource constraints.
+If we do investigate a matter, the investigation may not start immediately as our investigations are prioritised alongside the current workload.
 Investigations can take significant time to complete.

 Once the investigation has been completed, you’ll be notified of the outcome.